 To help your autistic child feel calm and happy during festivities, consider doing some peaceful activities together.
 For example, you could read a book they like or work on a puzzle that’s not too noisy.

-With things like drawing with colored pencils or getting into a quiet art project, these options are great because they’re gentle on the senses.
+Drawing with colored pencils or getting into a quiet art project are great options because they’re gentle on the senses.
 By including these kinds of relaxing things to do, your child can find their own comfortable space amidst all the celebration noise and enjoy themselves in their own way.

 Incorporating Familiar Foods and Comfort Items